ResumeScanner is easy to use. Here’s a step-by-step guide to scanning your resume and improving your chance of an interview.

 This is where you compare your resume with a job description.
 Enter a job name at the top.
 This is a name used just for your convenience so you can identify this job in a list of scans you’ve performed.
 A good way to use job names is to name the company and the job title.

-At the bottom left, paste a job description.
+At the bottom left, paste the job description.
 You would have copied this from a job listing, typically on a job site or in an online classifieds section.

 Once you have pasted in both a job description and resume, press the Scan button.